-\end{enumerate} \end{lemma} Part (a) gives the connection between generalization and $\ell_1$ on-average model stability under a convexity condition, while Part (b) relates generalization to $\ell_2$ on-average model stability under a smoothness condition (without a Lipschitz condition).
+\end{enumerate} \end{lemma} Part (a) gives the connection between generalization and $\ell_1$ on-average model stability under a convexity condition, while Part (b) relates generalization to $\ell_2$ on-average model stability under a smoothness condition (without a Lipschitzness condition).
 Note Part (a) differs slightly from that in \citep{lei2020fine} by replacing the Lipschitz condition with a convexity condition and $\sup_z\|\nabla f(A(S);z)\|_2\leq G$.
 However, the analysis is almost identical and we omit the proof.
-An advantage of $\ell_2$ on-average model stability is that the upper bound involves the training errors, and would be improved if $F_S(A(S))$ is small.
+An advantage of $\ell_2$ on-average model stability is that the upper bound involves the training errors, and improves if $F_S(A(S))$ is small.